lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-Methods, as well as any code part, follow the Big-S. (Single Responsibility Principle) of S.O.L.I.D. principles.
-Besides the maintainability, that doesn't let methods grow long and difficult to read.
+Methods, as well as any code part, follow the Single Responsibility Principle.
+Beside maintainability, this doesn't let methods grow long and difficult to read.
 However, as for length, there might be exceptions.
-For example, complex drawing methods that can't be broken up into several small ones (or breaking up would make the code less readable and more complex than before).
+For example, complex drawing methods that can't be broken up into several small ones (or breaking up would make the code less readable).

 [Return to Table of Contents](#table-of-contents)

 <h4 id="optionality">Optionality</h4>

 An engineer avoids force-unwraps.
 Basically, if an object is optional that's because it really might be `nil` in certain conditions.
-If an engineer is 100% sure (which is, I'm 100% sure, impossible) that the optional value can't be `nil`, it's better to state their point of view explicitly.
+If an engineer is 100% sure (which is usually impossible) that the optional value can't be `nil`, it's better to state their point of view explicitly.
 For instance, by adding some kind of assertion inside `guard let`-`else` statement.

 A possibly justified reason to have a force-unwrapped variable is late initialization.
-However, the latter may also be error-prone and sometimes is avoided.
+However, the latter may also be error-prone and avoided where possible.

-Another acceptable reason to have a force-unwrap is an optional API which returns `nil` only if there's a programming error (e.g., creating a URL from `String` in Foundation library: `let url = URL(string: "https://www.apple.com")!` – that one just can't return `nil` unless there's a serious typo).
+Another acceptable reason to have a force-unwrap is an optional API which returns `nil` only if there's a programming error (e.g. creating a URL from `String` in Foundation : `let url = URL(string: "https://www.apple.com")!`).
 However, an engineer doesn't rely on third-party APIs' implementation details since they might change any moment and without notice.

-In testing code, force-unwraps are welcomed because if they fail, the test fails, too, and that is the desired behavior in this case.
+In testing code force-unwraps are welcomed because if they fail, the test fails too, and this is the desired behavior in this case.

 [Return to Table of Contents](#table-of-contents)

 <h4 id="state-and-side-effects">State and Side Effects</h4>

-Clean functions are preferred, any necessary state elements are localized as locally as possible.
+Clean functions are preferred.
 Unidirectional flow is preferred over side effects.
 That makes the code less error-prone, improves readability and testability.

 **Don't**:
 ```